TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

         <f:form.submit />
     </f:form>

-What is the summary of what we have done?
-Again it is important that the `newAction` and the
-`createAction` have the same argument name.
+Again it is important that the `newAction` and the `createAction` have the same argument name.
 This also has to conform with the name of the Fluid template (``newBlog`` in the example).
 Also, the parameter for the